alexdchiu/pirates-booty/README.md

 <!-- will revisit -->

 ## Functionality
+Setting the project up with Docker and ensuring everything functions correctly.

+Build two databases first after the clone;
+Docker volume create postgres-data
+Docker volume create pgadmin
-Setting the project up with Docker and ensuring everything functions correctly. make sure a migration is done in the Accounts CLI on docker to ensure django creates the databases correctly.
+run the build of the docker project docker-compose up --build

+Ensure a migration is done in the Accounts CLI on docker to ensure django creates the databases correctly.

+python manage.py makemigrations
+and
+python manage.py migrate

 - designate amount time you have to workout